Communications & Grievance Procedures Policy

 - Meetings with the class teacher at the class door to discuss a child’s concern/progress is discouraged on a number of grounds.

 - A teacher cannot adequately supervise his/her class while at the same time speaking to a parent.

-- It is difficult to be discrete when so many children are standing close by.
+- It is difficult to be discreet when so many children are standing close by.

-- It can be embarrassing for a child when his/her parent is talking to the teacher at a classroom door.
+- It can be embarrassing for a child when his/her parent is talking to the teacher at the classroom door.

 If parents wish to drop in lunch boxes, sports gear etc, this can be done through the secretary’s office as it is important to keep class interruptions to a minimum.